 But seriously, so many girls go ‘ga-ga’ over this muscle.
 In fact, after the movie Thor came out all I heard was girls talking about how the loved the v shape of Chris Hemsworth’s abs.

-The Key To V Abs
+The One Overlooked Key To Getting Your V Abs

 Before you can even think about achieving the elusive v abs you must first drop any excess body fat you are carrying around.
 The leaner you are the more visible this muscle will be.
 I personally don’t like to shoot out certain body fat figures to aim for.
 Body Fat testing for the most part is too unreliable and results vary drastically.
 In addition the accurate forms of body fat testing get quite expensive.
 What you will need to shoot for is a narrow waist line.
 How narrow?
 Ideally 45% of your height or 1/2 to 1″ less than 45% of your height.
 So if your 6′ tall than you are going to multiply 72 (6 feet in inches) by 0.45.
 This will give you 32.4.
 Therefore you will want to get your waist between 31.4 to 32.4″

 You want to measure your waist with a measuring tape around belly button level.
 Maintain relaxed posture (don’t suck in and don’t push out).
 If your waist is greater than 45% of your height you will need to reduce your weekly caloric intake until you reach the ideal range.
 Notice how I said weekly and not daily?
 This allows for cheat days.

 What Are The Best Exercises for V Abs?